parisepigenetics/RASflow_EDC/README.md

 This information is summarized in the MultiQC report, see  below.

 #### FastQC of trimmed reads
-After the trimming, fastQC is automatically run on the new fastq and the results are also in this folder:
+After the trimming, fastQC is automatically run on the new FASTQ and the results are also in this folder:
 - Sample1_R1_val_1_fastqc.html
 - Sample1_R1_val_1_fastqc.zip
 - Sample1_R2_val_2_fastqc.html